praneeth622/DropIt/Readme.md

 ```bash
 docker run praneeth0331/dropit:tagname
 ```

+## CI/CD Integration

+This repository includes CI/CD integration using GitHub Actions.
+The workflow automates the build and deployment process to ensure efficient development cycles.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.